ericelliott/irecord/README.md

 Written for the [Learn JavaScript with Eric Elliott](https://ericelliottjs.com/) online JavaScript course series.

-## Status
+## Status - DEPRECATED - try [lenses](https://medium.com/javascript-scene/lenses-b85976cb0534) or [transducers](https://medium.com/javascript-scene/transducers-efficient-data-processing-pipelines-in-javascript-7985330fe73d) instead.

-This project was an experiment and is no longer under active development, but if you're interested, I'm open to pull requests.
-I'll be happy to pass it along to a dedicated maintainer if you'd like to run with it.
+This project was an experiment and is no longer under active development.

 ## Wait, what is this thing?